-The Digi RetroBoy is either a clone of the K101 hardware (a clone of a clone?) or it is the exact same hardware.
-Either way, the important thing to note is that this is not a GBA emulator – it runs GBA games natively through reverse engineered hardware.
-It was the work of the K-Team back in 2011-2012 that attained this feat of engineering, and is what brought us the original Revo K101 and K101+ too.
+The Digi RetroBoy GBA is either a clone of the K101 hardware (a clone of a clone?) or it is the same hardware.
+Either way, the important thing to note is that this is not a GBA emulator.
+It runs GBA games natively through reverse engineered hardware.
+It is the work of the K-Team in 2011 that attained this feat of engineering, and is what brought us the original Revo K101 and K101+ too.

-The problem with the Digi RetroBoy though is the price, at just shy of £100 it’s never going to be one of those impulse purchases.
-It simply costs too much, especially considering it’s offering a similar if not identical hardware setup to that of the Revo K101, which cost considerably less when it was available.
+The problem with the Digi RetroBoy GBA clone though is the price.
+At just shy of £100 it’s never going to be one of those impulse purchases.
+It simply costs too much, especially considering it’s offering similar if not identical hardware to the Revo K101.

-So through its limited availability and high price The Digi RetroBoy manages to conjure an air of mystery and intrigue, but for me the draw isn’t quite strong enough to warrant the hefty cost.
-But maybe, just maybe, if this thing ends up being the most perfect console to play GBA on, maybe in that case the £95 price tag is worth it?
+So through its limited availability and high price The Digi RetroBoy manages to conjure an air of mystery and intrigue.
+But for me the draw isn’t quite strong enough to warrant the hefty cost.
+But maybe, if this thing ends up being a perfect GBA handheld, is the £95 price tag worth it?

 Let’s have a look at it then.